gerritgr/diffusion_gnn_tutorial/README.md

 Talk/Tutorial on "Molecule Generation with Graph Neural Networks and Probabilistic Diffusion" as part of the [ScaDS.AI Summer School 2024](https://scads.ai/education/summer-schools/summer-school-2024/).

-Please feel free to reach out at [https://datasciapps.de/author/gerrit-gro%C3%9Fmann/](https://datasciapps.de/author/gerrit-gro%C3%9Fmann/).
+Please feel free to reach out at [Gerrit Großmann at DSA at DFKI](https://datasciapps.de/author/gerrit-gro%C3%9Fmann/).

 - Internet Resources
 - Reviews